Everyone told Jocelyn she was crazy, but moving abroad to teach English in Thailand turned out to be the best decision of her life.

 I dreaded going to work every morning, and every evening, I could feel the next day looming.
 I felt like my natural talent for sales and connecting with people was trained out of me.
 The more “training” I got, the more I struggled with my job, and the more I resented being there.

 Don’t get me wrong, the trainings did teach me a lot, but I could feel myself slipping further and further behind in my quotas the more I was forced to fit into the mold.

 It was time for a change.

 I looked back on my life to discover my true interests.
-While my sales job taught me a lot about business, I always had a passion for academics, culture and exploration.
-I had graduated with a triple major in International Studies, History and Anthropology and a minor in French.
-I knew I wanted to live abroad and be free to discover more of the world I live in.
+While my sales job taught me a lot about business, I always had a passion for academics, culture, and exploration.
+I graduated with a triple major in International Studies, History, and Anthropology and a minor in French.
+I knew I wanted to live abroad and be free to discover more of the world I lived in.